 Appropriately Uses Anti-Anxiety Medication

-This figure is an indication of the percent of long-term residents taking antianxiety drugs.
+This measures the percent of long-term care patients receiving antianxiety drugs.

 Managing Depression Among Residents